SarahSaadain/aDNA_Pipeline_Snakemake/README.md

 **Note:**
 * The `--use-conda` flag enables the use of conda environments specified in the `Snakefile`.
 * The `--keep-going` flag allows the pipeline to continue even if a rule fails.
 This is useful for debugging purposes.
 Somtimes the analysis of ECMSD fails due to issues with the input data.
 In this case, the rest of the pipeline can still be executed.
+* The number of threads can be adjusted using the `--cores` option when running Snakemake.

 ### Running the Pipeline in the Background